Loading

 CA 20 Day Notice: Don't just send it, Explain it to the Recipient!

 Ok.
-So you send a California 20 day notice to the property owner and to the prime contractor on the project... you know... just like you’re supposed to.
+So you send a California 20 day notice to the property owner and to the prime contractor (as of July 1, 2012 the prime contractor is now called "Direct Contractor" and the Notice is called the CALIFORNIA PRELIMINARY NOTICE) on the project... you know... just like you’re supposed to.
 Then it hits the fan.
 You get a call from an indignant general contractor who asks you why you do not trust his company.
 "I pay ALL my subs"... he says so...
 "Why did you send the owner a Pre-Lien?"
 Now here comes the kicker...
 "The owner is freaking out and you just made it hard for me to get a check cut and that makes it harder for me to cut a check to you!"angry over California 20 Day Notice

 Now you ask yourself if you should have sent the Preliminary Notice in the first place.
 You want to keep doing work for this general so the last thing you need is to make the guy mad… right?
 He’ll never call me for work again you think.
 Most of the time the general general contractor angry over preliminary noticepays so why was it worth all this hassle, for probably no reason, which might have cost me jobs from this guy.